-Previous GCSE courses, prior to 2018, were graded A- G, as you are probably familiar with.
-However reformed GCSE's have been introduced and they are graded from 9 - 1 instead of A - G. GCSE's are a Level 2 qualification and will require students to complete public examinations and possibly non-examination assessments.
+Since reforms were made to GCSE's in 2019, the grades are 9-1, instead of A - G. GCSE's are a Level 2 qualification and will require students to complete public examinations and possibly non-examination assessments.
 They are methods of assessment that are not examined in a final paper.